-- Jesus breathed on the disciples, saying “receive the Holy Ghost” and that they did not actually receive it until 50 days later on the day of Pentecost.
+- Jesus breathed on the disciples, saying, “receive the Holy Ghost,” but they did not receive it until fifty days later on the day of Pentecost.

 - That there are two anointings taking place on two different occasions for two different purposes.

-If language means anything, we are left with the impression that they did, in fact, receive the Holy Ghost the night of the resurrection when Jesus told them to receive it.
+If language means anything, we are left with the impression that they did receive the Holy Ghost on the night of the resurrection when Jesus told them to receive it.
 This means that the command to wait in Jerusalem was for something different than what they had already received.